The Common Program of the People's Republic of China 1949-1954

 From December 1953 onwards, China received the production rights to produce its own MiG-15bis and started to design airplanes based on Russian planes.
 China’s first indigenously produced military aircraft, the CJ–5 trainer manufactured at the Nanchang Aircraft Factory, made its first successful test flight on July 11, 1954.

 On May 2, 1949, the PLA layered the foundation for its own navy.
 Zhang Aiping is commissioned to build a fleet that makes it possible to transport military troops and support an attack on Taiwan.
-March 25, 1949, Mao Zedong and Zhu De stressed the importance of defection after the mutiny of the GMD troops of the Chongqing cruiser.
-"Your rebellion shows that the KMT reactionaries and their American imperialist bosses are on their last legs.
-They can damage such a ship as the Chongqing by bombing, but they cannot prevent even more vessels from joining it, and even more vessels, aircraft, and army units will rebel to join the People's Liberation Army.
-The Chinese people are certain to establish their own powerful national defense, and in addition to an army, we must also build our own air force and navy.
-You, then, are among the vanguard that will build the Chinese People's Navy."
+On March 25, 1949, following the mutiny of Guomindang troops aboard the cruiser Chongqing, Mao Zedong and Zhu De highlighted the significance of defections.
+They stated, Your rebellion demonstrates that the GMD reactionaries and their American imperialist backers are on their last legs.
+While they can bomb a ship like the Chongqing, they cannot stop more vessels from joining, nor prevent additional ships, aircraft, and army units from defecting to the People's Liberation Army.
+The Chinese people are determined to establish a strong national defense, building not only an army but also an air force and navy.
+You are thus among the pioneers in creating the Chinese People's Navy.
 One month later, 25 warships fall in the hands of the PLA after GMD admiral Deng Zhaoxing defected to the CCP.

 November 1949, a navy academy started in Shenyang with 84 SU specialists.
 Later on, 711 Russian naval experts in three batches are also dispatched.
 Along the coastline, rudimentary maintenance and logistics infrastructure are constructed.
 Zhang Aiping went to the SU looking for aid and he bought old submarines, patrol boats, and other vessels.
 On October 25, 1949, with the amphibious landing on Quemoy , the PLAN had its baptism of fire.
 The supremacy of the GMD at sea and in the air made this landing a total disaster.
 The invasion of Dengbu two weeks later turned also out in disaster.
 The importance of having a capable navy had already become clear during the campaign around Tianjin.
 The effort to seize Tianjin faced the challenge of its geographic layout, with the city encompassed by water bodies and crisscrossed by canals and waterways, serving as a pivotal gateway to the sea for the North China plain.
 By the initial week of January 1949, Nationalist forces had inundated a significant portion of the area, impeding movement and compelling Communist forces to assemble boats for their assault.